-In the announcement, Apple emphasized its commitment to user security and privacy, explaining that the move was "necessary" to deal with potential risks from Beeper Mini's iMessage interference features such as data disclosure, making it easy to become a target for attacks and fraud.
+In the announcement, Apple emphasized its commitment to user security and privacy, explaining that the move was "necessary" to address potential risks from Beeper Mini's iMessage interference features, such as data disclosure and being easily targeted for attacks and fraud.

 "We are taking action to protect our users by blocking credential phishing techniques.
 These techniques used to gain access to iMessage pose significant risks to user security and privacy," the company's official announcement read.